- Ph.D., Doctor of Philosophy, Harvard University, 2002

 As a child, Cohen spent two years in St. Thomas, U.S.V.I., and he returned to this island in his first book (Through the Sands of Time: A History of the Jewish Community of St. Thomas, U.S.V.I.), which is both a historical narrative and a meditation on writing the history of a small community.

 In his doctoral work, he explored the meaning of becoming a Reform Jewish cantor at the turn of the twenty-first century, based on three years of ethnographic study with cantorial students.

 Subsequent projects have led him to investigate the history of Jewish music scholarship in the United States, musical theater works that address Holocaust memory, contemporary forms of Jewish musical expression and musical representations of such cultural figures as Anne Frank and Shylock.

-Throughout his research, he has focused on the idea of Jewish cultural expression as a dynamic and ever-changing process, created and recreated over time by artists, religious leaders, philosophers and activists.
+Over the course of four books and over 50 articles, Cohen has explored the idea of Jewish cultural expression as a dynamic and ever-changing process, created and recreated over time by artists, religious leaders, philosophers, and activists.
 He has aimed to understand this idea largely through the prism of sound and its relationship to ideas of Jewish identity.